yahya-tamur/Visualising-Complex-Functions/README.md

 loop faster.

 When looking at them on chrome (or on github on chrome), some images loop before displaying every frame.
-It does at least show the whole loop on firefox and windows image viewer.
+It does show the whole loop on firefox and windows image viewer I think.

 Another option to view these images would be to convert them to a video format like mp4.
 This will lose quality -- gif's are lossless, which is probably why it's so hard to view these in the first place.